CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

 ## **Task 1: Access the Published Applications using WVD Client**

-Now as we have published remote applications in previous exercises, here we will be accessing them using WVD Client.
+Now as we have published remote applications in previous exercise 2, here we will be accessing them using WVD Client.

-1. Download the **WVD Client** on your local machine from the following [**Link**](https://docs.microsoft.com/en-us/azure/virtual-desktop/connect-windows-7-and-10) and install **Windows 64-bit** version by clicking on it.
+1. Download the **WVD Client** on your local machine from the following [**Link**](https://docs.microsoft.com/en-us/azure/virtual-desktop/connect-windows-7-and-10) by clicking on **Windows 64-bit**.

    ![ws name.](media/a48.png)